• Portfolio

 • PROFECO confirmed they do not have jurisdiction over customs or airport security staff.
 They referred me to the Mexico City Airport complaint form and stated that damage claims must go through the judicial system with legal representation in Mexico.
 Not exactly helpful—but at least it clarified the limits of their authority.

-• Delta Air Lines acknowledged my complaint and opened a case (12560223).
+• Delta Air Lines acknowledged my complaint and opened a case.
 After some back and forth, Delta reimbursed me $66.95 for film development costs via ACH transfer.
 It’s appreciated—but this was never just about the money.
 It was about the principle, the miscommunication, and the effort it took to get a basic issue acknowledged.

-I’m still frustrated, but not surprised.
+I’m frustrated, but not surprised.
 It’s a reminder that relying on policy alone doesn’t always protect you, and that we often have to advocate harder than we should just to be taken seriously.
 There’s no clear accountability when this kind of thing happens, and that’s why I wrote this post in the first place.

 Thursday 05.08.25